 We want our valued customers to be informed about their utility.
-Feel free to attend our monthly Board meetings held on the second Monday of each month at 5:30 p.m. at our office located at 266 River Road in Topsham.
-We have also updated our website; please visit it at www.btwater.org.
+Feel free to attend our monthly Board meetings, held on the second Monday of each month at 5:30 p.m. at our office located at 266 River Road in Topsham.
+You can also get the latest information at our Web site; please visit it at www.btwater.org.